 Upon the onset of World War II, the Mosin Nagant had already completed five decades of service.
-It was a standard issue rifle for the Soviet army.
+It was a standard-issue rifle for the Soviet army.

 The rifle reached the zenith of its fame in the hands of some of the most deadly snipers of the war.
 Famous Soviet sniper Vasily Zaytsev killed 225 Wehrmacht soldiers including 11 SS snipers between 10 November to 17 December 1942, during the battle of Stalingrad.
-He was awarded the title ‘Hero of the Soviet Union’.
+He was awarded the title "Hero of the Soviet Union".
 The 2001 movie “Enemy at the Gates” was inspired by the story of Zaytsev.

 Another sniper feared by the Axis forces during WWII was Ivan Sidorenko.
 Conscripted into the Soviet Red Army in 1939, he fought in the Battle of Moscow as the junior lieutenant of a mortar company.
 He taught himself to snipe during the early days of the war by taking out several German soldiers.
-He was later promoted to be a sniping trainer for the Soviet Army.
+He was later promoted as a sniping trainer for the Soviet Army.

 In his entire career, Sidorenko amassed a total of 500 confirmed kills.
 He also trained over 250 Soviet snipers during the course of his service.
-He also was awarded the title of Hero of Soviet Union, on June 4, 1944.
+He also was awarded the title of "Hero of Soviet Union", on June 4, 1944.

-This article would be incomplete without talking about the most deadly and renowned Mosin Nagant sniper of all time, the Finn Simo Hayha.
+This article would be incomplete without talking about the most deadly and renowned Mosin Nagant sniper of all time, Finn Simo Hayha.
 He was so feared by his enemies that they named him, “the white death”.

-Simo Hayha killed 505 men during the 1939-40 winter war against the Soviets.
+Simo Hayha killed 505 men during the 1939-40 Winter War against the Soviets.
 This is the highest number of kills by any sniper in a major war.
 Simo used both his M91/30 rifle and submachine gun to kill his enemies.

 The most amazing fact to note here is that Simo Hayha never used a scope.
 Instead, using just the iron sights, he relied on his knowledge and skills.
-He somehow remained effected even from a distance over 500 yards.
+He somehow remained effective, even from a distance over 500 yards.
 Simo served in war during brutal winters where temperatures would fall below -40 degrees Celsius.
-All of his kills were achieved within 100 days, averaging 5 a day.
+All of his kills were achieved within 100 days, averaging five a day.

 The Cold War and Beyond